Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 > There was a time when I was very aware of what I wore to work and was worried about accidentally looking inappropriate and/or distracting.
 I started making choices to look as neutral as possible, so in this case I was very much consciously affected by my gender/other people's perception of it/my perception of other people's perception of it.

-The last quote speaks explicitly to the idea we encountered in the last section that gender is irrelevant on a purely personal level: it is only when we have to second-guess the expectations and responses of others that our awareness and behaviour changes.
+The last quote speaks explicitly to the idea, encountered in the last section, that gender is irrelevant on a purely personal level: it is only when we have to second-guess the expectations and responses of others that our awareness and behaviour changes.

-Particularly striking to me was the exasperation expressed by *all* female respondents at being constantly underestimated:
+Particularly striking to me was the exasperation expressed by *all* female respondents at being underestimated by others:

 > I often feel as if I'm not being taken seriously, as if I'm being patronised, because I'm a woman.

 > I become aware of my gender when offered help that I don't need, or when I feel I'm being treated as incompetent, or when I'm complimented for achieving a very easy task: I wonder if it's because I'm female.
 I'm aware of my gender when I feel the need to "prove myself" in a task that is assumed to be an inherent ability of males.
 Like, something got fixed at home?
 Must have been my male partner.

-(From the responses, it wasn't clear to me whether both men *and* other women were responsible for condescension, and in other conversations I've heard experiences from both sides.
-It goes without saying that shitty behaviour is shitty no matter who does it, and there's little to be gained from shifting blame around unless it's for the purpose of understanding which people we'd like to behave differently and how.)
+(From the responses, it wasn't clear to me whether men alone, or both men *and* other women were responsible for this condescension.
+In other conversations I've heard experiences from both sides.
+It goes without saying that shitty behaviour is shitty no matter who does it, and there's little to be gained from shifting blame around unless it's truly for the purpose of understanding which people we'd like to behave differently and how.)

 Other grievances included the importance of looks, and of being expected to behave in a "womanly" fashion.
-I enjoyed the levity of the following anecdote which nevertheless conveys a chronic frustration:
+But I'd like to close this section with:

 > I was at a bar in Ireland, and in my group of six the four men had Guinness and the two women had cider.
 Jokes were made about Guinness being manly and cider being feminine.
 Now when I'm in Ireland, I order Guinness exclusively despite not actually feeling that strongly about the taste.
 An essentailly meaningless change to my life that is admittedly a bit silly.

+A nicely-balanced anecdote, whose levity one can enjoy while nevertheless being conscious of a chronic underlying frustration.

 ### Potential Underpinnings